National Gallery

 Exhibitions and Events

-As well as all the galleries full of incredible artworks, the National Gallery also stages numerous exhibitions and events through the course of the year.
+As well as all the galleries full of incredible artworks, the National Gallery also stages numerous exhibitions and events throughout the course of the year.
 These allow visitors the chance to explore artists and paintings further and can be immersive too.
-A previous exhibition entitled Leonardo, Experience a Masterpiece, was set up over four rooms and took you through a studio, a chapel and a light and shadow experiment to further your understanding of his work.
+A previous exhibition entitled Leonardo, Experience a Masterpiece, was set up over four rooms and took you through a studio, a chapel, and a light and shadow experiment to further your understanding of his work.

 Family Fun